blender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       If point != position, applyImpulse will also change the object's angular momentum.
       Otherwise, only linear momentum will change.

-      :arg point: the point to apply the impulse to (in world coordinates)
+      :arg point: the point to apply the impulse to (in world or local coordinates)
-      :type point: the point to apply the impulse to (in world coordinates)
+      :type point: point [ix, iy, iz] the point to apply the impulse to (in world or local coordinates)
+      :arg impulse: impulse vector.
+      :type impulse: 3D Vector
+      :arg local:
+         * False: you get the "global" impulse ie: relative to world coordinates with world orientation.
+         * True: you get the "local" impulse ie: relative to local coordinates with object orientation.
+      :type local: boolean

    .. method:: suspendDynamics()